-There are many welcoming bunkhouses and hostels in East Scotland and the Cairngorms and along the Moray Coast.
-The locations of these are shown on the map above where clickable links take you to information and photos.
-The bunkhouses and hostels offer great value for money self-catering accommodation in these stunning locations.
+There are many welcoming bunkhouses and hostels in the Cairngorms and along the Moray Coast.
+The locations of these are shown on the map below with clickable links to take you to information and photos.
+The bunkhouses and hostels offer self-catering accommodation in stunning locations.
 They are ideal for touring, with single nights’ stays welcome, making them a great way to explore the area or take in the linear routes such as the Moray Coast cycle trail or walk.
 For those wanting winter sports hostels, bunkhouses and bothies in the Cairngorms are a great choice.

-Explore Cairngorms, Moray & East Scotland: Bunkhouses, bothies & hostels by map
+Explore Cairngorms, Moray and East Scotland by map

 Click on the markers